-Listed below are the steps that will help you in creating an automatic Shopify product data feed, with the help of AdNabus Google Shopping feed application.
+Listed below are the steps that will help you in creating an automatic Shopify product data feed with the help of the AdNabus Google Shopping feed application.

-- Step 1: Integrate the AdNabu Google Shopping Feed app on your Shopify store and sign up to the platform.
+- Step 1: Integrate the AdNabu Google Shopping Feed app on your Shopify store and sign up for the platform.

 - Step 2: Connect Google Shopping Merchant center to your Shopify store.